mculhane/project-notebook/November 16.md

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+The following list is my work log for this list:

+* 0.75 hours
+  * Critiqued Nick & Christine's work
+* 1 hour
+  * Team meeting, worked on language design & implementation document
+* 3 hours
+  * Team meeting, completed language design & implementation document (amid significant discussion about the contents of that document)

 ## Post-critique summary

 ## Post-critique reflection